A Man Called Ove Book Club Questions and Recipe

 I also enjoyed reading about the Swedish community where Ove lives and his lifestyle there.
 It was refreshing and interesting to read about modern day Sweden.
 Even through the eyes of a grumpy old man named Ove!

 If your group is reading the book or planning a watch party, I’ve provided book club questions and a delicious recipe for A Man Called Ove below for your meeting!
+So if you are looking for food ideas and more, keep reading!

 Here’s a brief summary of A Man Called Ove: